If there’s one aspect of training that most runners will admit that they tend to “cut corners” or skimp on, it’s stretching.

 What Is Dynamic Stretching?

-Most people consider one of the main differences between dynamic stretching vs static stretching to be that dynamic stretching is a more functional form of stretching.
+Most people consider one of the main differences between dynamic stretching and static stretching to be that dynamic stretching is a more functional form of stretching.

-Although both static stretching and dynamic stretching aim to increase flexibility and range of motion and decrease the risk of injuries, dynamic stretching also aims to increase blood flow to the tissues and warm up muscles prior to running.
+Although both static stretching and dynamic stretching aim to increase flexibility and range of motion and aid in injury prevention, one of the benefits of dynamic stretching is that it also aims to increase blood flow to the tissues and warm up muscle groups before running.

 In this way, dynamic stretching involves moving the body to prepare for even more movement during the workout.